abk000/Flix/README.md

 # Project 1 - *Flix*

 **Flix** is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
-Navigtor: Nabil Khatri, Driver: Arsalan Saeed
+Navigator: Nabil Khatri, Driver: Arslan Saeed

 Time spent: 4 hours spent in total